"Host your conference or meeting in Winnipeg and tap into the strength of our developed key sectors for partnerships, opportunities and insights."

 SaaS (Software as a Service)

-Winnipeg is home to two of Canada’s fastest-growing ICT companies: online food delivery service SkipTheDishes is headquartered here, and Bold Commerce is known for creating innovative ecommerce subscription, check-out, payment solutions and more to businesses around the globe.
+Winnipeg is home to two of Canada’s fastest-growing ICT companies: online food delivery service SkipTheDishes is headquartered here and connects customers with over 50,000 partners in Canada.
+Bold Commerce is known for creating innovative e-commerce apps that help extend platform capabilities, ultimately allowing brands to deliver services more effectively and efficiently.

 AgriTech